tardate/LittleCodingKata/bash/finding_files/README.md

 ../../catalog/catalog.json
 ```

-Performing an ection with each file:
+Performing an action with each file:

 ```
 $ find .. -name .catalog* -exec ls -s {} \;